 So ...
 I'm about to embark on a passion project, something I've always wanted to do but haven't for lack of time, money, whatever.

 As a first step, I opened Google and typed in a query on how to do the thing I want to do.

 Without giving it away (it's a surprise!), this thing I want to do is something specific, as specific as, say, "How to care for bamboo."
 (My passion project has nothing to do with bamboo.)

-Then, after I entered the query, I began working through the search results.
+Then, after I entered the query, I began a "new tab opening" spree as I worked through the search results,

 Yeah.
 It did that to me, too.